MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

-Notice the bit at the bottom showing that the “denominator” has changed.
+Notice the bit at the bottom showing that the â€œdenominatorâ€ has changed.
 What that means is that the Bayes factors are now comparing each of those 3 models listed against the `myGrump ~ mySleep` model.
-Obviously, the Bayes factor in the first line is exactly 1, since that’s just comparing the best model to itself.
-More to the point, the other two Bayes factors are both less than 1, indicating that they’re all worse than that model.
+Obviously, the Bayes factor in the first line is exactly 1, since thatâ€™s just comparing the best model to itself.
+More to the point, the other two Bayes factors are both less than 1, indicating that theyâ€™re all worse than that model.
 The Bayes factors of 0.06 to 1 imply that the odds for the best model over the second best model are about 16:1.
 You can work this out by simple arithmetic (i.e., $\frac{1}{0.06} \approx 16$), but the other way to do it is to directly compare the models.
-To see what I mean, here’s the original output:
+To see what I mean, hereâ€™s the original output:

 ~~~